 - UK Eng1 Medical Certs / HSE - Onshore/Offshore

-MENAS conducts individual AtoN risk assessments for each area of activity undertaken.
-MENAS AtoNs are grouped into 19 zones, determined through usage factors such as whether they provide mariners guidance in a specific area or whether they mark an isolated or specific danger.
-MENAS’ NAVPLAN covers the factors used to determine the risk to persons, facilities ashore and the coastal environment; shipping, seafarers and the marine environment.
+MENAS AtoNs are distributed into 8 zones, which are determined through usage factors, such as whether they provide mariners guidance in a specific area or whether they mark an isolated or specific danger.
+MENAS’ Operation Plan covers factors used to determine the risk to persons, facilities ashore, coastal environment, shipping, seafarers and the marine environment based on the principle that a failure of a single AtoN unit should not significantly increase the risk to safe navigation in any of the 8 zones under consideration.

 For each zone, a Level of Service statement (LOS) for the type of appropriate AtoN has been developed together with an Operational Performance Statement (OPS) which defines the maximum operational capability of an AtoN within that zone.
-The combination of LOS for type and Operational Performance statements provide a commitment by MENAS to all mariners navigating in each zone.
+The combination of LOS for AtoN type and OPS provides a commitment by MENAS to all mariners navigating in each zone.